vibe-project/vibe-project.github.io/protocol/3.0.0-Alpha1/reference/index.md

             * execute resolved callback on `replyable` event if data is `true`
             * execute rejected callback on `replyable` event if data is `false`<p>

     Here is an [example](https://github.com/Atmosphere/react-protocol/blob/master/test/testee/client.js) for testing client reference implementation.

 ### Running Test
 First you need to install [Node.js](http://nodejs.org).
-Then type the following to install the test suite locally and Mocha globally:
+Then type the following to install this module locally and Mocha globally:

 ```bash
 npm install react-protocol
 npm install mocha -g
 ```

-Run your testee.
-Once it's ready, open Node console and run mocha to test
+Run your client/server testee.
+Once it's ready, open Node console and run mocha to test.

 * client implementation